Sports News | Fearing Injury, Asian Games Trials Winners Request Time Till August 20 to Prepare for World Ch'ship Trials | LatestLY

 "One week before and one week after the competition, a wrester's routine is different.
 Weight-loss management is an altogether different kind of training.
 When will you work on strengthening and other aspects like mat-training if you stay focussed only on weight maintenance," said a coach.

-"Ideally they should not do trials again and that too within such a short period of time," he added.
+"Ideally, they should not conduct trials again and that too within such a short period of time," he added.

 The World Championship is scheduled to be held in Belgrade, Serbia from September 16-24.